ewolden/recipierepository/content/post/lasagna/index.md

 Heat **4 tbsp olive oil** in a pan and add **vegetables** and **2 bay leaf**.
 Stir in the sugar with some salt.
 Cook for 10-15 mins until vegetables are tender.

 #### Step 3
 Stir in **4 cans of Chopped Tomatoes** and **150 ml water**.
-Let simmer gnelty for 30 mins or until sauce has reduced by two-thirds and is very thick.
-(Will take longer if the recipie quantity has been increased).
+Let simmer gently for 30 mins or until sauce has reduced by two-thirds and is very thick.
+(Will take longer if the recipe quantity has been increased).
 Stir occasionally, especially towards the end.